LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ##### Yay

-So, even if the proposal distribution is asymmetric, by the modification of the acceptance probability compared to the Metropolis, the Metropolis-Hastings algorithm _always_ satisfies detailed balance, meaning that there exists a stationary distribution and due to the stochastic nature of the algorithm, it will eventually find it.
+So, even if the proposal distribution is asymmetric, by the modification of the acceptance probability compared to the Metropolis algorithm, the Metropolis-Hastings algorithm _always_ satisfies detailed balance, meaning that there exists a stationary distribution and due to the stochastic nature of the algorithm, it will eventually find it.
 This absolutely does not mean it will find it within the timeframe that you require or that what you think is the equilibrium distribution is actually the equilibrium distribution.
 I will talk more on this when I get to diagnostics you can run on MCMC.

 I'll leave it to you to see how the original Metropolis algorithm[^12] satisfies detailed balance.